 Lover's and Divorce Beaches are as close as you can get to Land's End without a boat.
 However, you will need a boat or other water-based transportation to access them.
 Lover's Beach is on the Sea of Cortés side, and generally has safe swimming and good snorkeling conditions.
 It also features spectacular views of the bay, and all the luxury hotels on Médano Beach.
 Walk through a gap in the rocks and you're on Divorce Beach, looking out at the Pacific Ocean (avoid swimming on the Pacific side due to strong rip currents).
 Locals like to joke about the fact that Divorce Beach is five times the size of Lover's Beach.
 There are no vendors or services on either beach, so make sure you bring what you need for the day.
 Water taxis are readily available from the Marina or Médano Beach, and are happy to provide round-trip transportation.

-The 144' luxury catamaran Caborey is the premier cruise ship in Los Cabos, best known for its perennially popular margarita and dinner cruises.
-The dinner cruise is one of the great local dining experiences, particularly for those who are in town for a short time and want to get a feel for the local landscape, culture and cuisine.
+The 144' luxury catamaran Caborey is the premier cruise ship in Los Cabos, best known for its popular margarita and dinner cruises.
+The premier sunset dinner and show cruise is one of the great local dining experiences, particularly for those who are in town for a short time and want to get a feel for the local landscape, culture and cuisine.
 Enjoy romantic sunset views of Cabo San Lucas Bay, Médano and Lovers' Beaches, and the unique rock formations such as El Arco that stretch out towards Land's End.
-There are two belowdecks areas for dinner, depending upon your ticket preference.
-There is a buffet on the middle deck, and a sit-down dinner on the lower deck with a choice of entrées.
+There are two below-deck areas for dinner, depending upon your ticket preference.
+There is a buffet on the middle deck, and a sit-down dinner on the lower deck with a choice of entrées, including chateaubriand and lobster.
 After the sit-down dinner, there is a rousing Las Vegas-style floor show featuring Mexican and Latin American singing and folk dances, headlined by a passionately romantic Argentine style tango.

 Recommended for Attractions near Cruise Port because: Caborey's snorkeling tours are a convenient and comfortable option for cruise ship visitors.